Noriko Takaya: Conception

 Noriko's name comes from an animator named Noriko Takaya, the wife of Gainax co-founder Shinji Higuchi.
 She worked at Studio Ghibli, where some of Gainax's staff previously worked with her, and worked on animations for Nausicaä of the Valley of the Wind and Akira.
 She also worked on Gunbuster.
 Noriko Hidaka voiced Noriko in the original Japanese version of the anime, the film Gunbuster vs. Diebuster, and in the video games.
-In contrast, Kiane Chula King voiced her in the English dub.
+Kiane Chula King voiced her in the English dubbed version.

 Appearances

 Gunbuster

 The character of Noriko Takaya first appears in the anime Gunbuster.
 Noriko was born on September 12, 2006, to Yuzo Takaya, a space pilot and captain of the Luxion.
 She is from Osaka.
 In 2015, space monsters attack the Luxion, and Yuzo dies.
 Noriko joins the Okinawa Girls' Space Pilot High School to become a mecha pilot, so she follows in her father's footsteps.
 At school, she is close friends with Kimiko Higuchi.
 Noriko starts training to be a mecha pilot by jumping rope.
 She meets Kazumi Amano, becomes infatuated with her, and treats her like an older sister.
 Then, Coach Koichiro Ohta tells the students piloting mecha to start their training.
 Noriko tries to pilot her mecha but is very clumsy.
 Reiko Kashiwara and her allies bully Noriko because she is selected to go to space.
 Noriko cries and approaches Ohta.
 Ohta tells her to train more, so she does.
 One night, Reiko and Noriko have a mecha duel.
 Initially, the students thought Reiko would win, but Noriko performs an Inazuma Kick on Reiko's mecha and wins.
 Ohta, Kazumi, and Noriko board a jet to the Silver Star orbital base.

 From the jet, they see a Soviet mecha and work being done on the Exelion.
 They later meet the pilot of the Soviet mecha, Jung Freud, on the Silver Star.
 During training, Kazumi and Jung challenge each other while Noriko is looking for them.
 Kazumi, Noriko, and Ohta fly to the unidentified object approaching Neptune's orbit.
 Noriko finds out it is the Luxion.
 Knowing that her father is on the Luxion, Noriko goes to the Luxion and tries to look for him but finds that he is gone, which emotionally affects Noriko.
 Ohta finds her and returns with Kazumi to the Exelion, where they discover it is finished.
-At the Exelion opening ceremony, Noriko cries and runs out of the room where the ceremony is being held.
+At the Exelion opening ceremony (which also served as a joint birthday party for both Noriko and Jung), Noriko cries and runs out of the room where the ceremony is being held.